University of Texas at Austin wordmarkUniversity of Texas at Austin College of Liberal Arts wordmarkCollege of Liberal Arts

-Yet the Caddo were able to build tall, dome-shaped grass houses, some large enough for 30 people to live in!
+Yet the Caddo built tall, dome-shaped grass houses, some large enough for 30 people to live in!
 Amazingly, they built each house in a single day by working together—everybody in the village pitched in to help.

 The grass houses were sturdy and dry.
 They were also cool in the summer and usually warm enough in the winter (they built a small fire in the center).
 The Caddo people who lived further north in Oklahoma and Arkansas sometimes built winter houses with pole walls covered with a thick layer of clay to help keep out the cold winds.